fabio-miguel/fabio-miguel/README.md

 <br/> <br/>
 I'm a firm believer that quality code is readabable, maintainable, and scalable.
 That's why I strive to write clean, well-structured code that's easy to understand and modify.
 I endeavor to produce code that is tidy and well-organized, making it simple to comprehend and adapt.
 <br/> <br/>
-You may contact me via my socials or portfolio site.
+You can contact me via my socials or portfolio site.
 </span>
 <hr />
 <h2 align="center">Skills</h2>